sadadimina/BookSwap/README.md

 ## 📚 Book Swap App

-A simple React application for swapping books with others.
+A React application for swapping books with others.
 Users can browse available books, add their own, and request exchanges.

 🚀 Features